The Marvelous Land Of Oz

 "The

-another, in whispers; "for he claimed to do many things he could not
+one another, in whispers; "for he claimed to do many things he

 accomplish."